4 Effective Marketing and Advertising Strategies for the Fashion Industry

 2. Leverage Instagram

 Visual content is the most important element of a content marketing strategy for fashion brands.
 And if there’s one place where visual content thrives in 2019, it’s Instagram.
-You can’t just use Instagram – you need a powerful strategy.
+You can’t just use Instagram – you need a powerful strategy and knowing the Instagram algorithm.

 Compelling photography is obviously key to Instagram success, but it doesn’t stop here.
 In order to build up your audience, you’ll need to do things that encourage people to follow and engage.
 Giveaways and contests are particularly effective on the Instagram platform.
 Research some of the more successful contest types and try running a couple of your own.